 My advice is to get both your life insurance license and your securities license.
 This combination is going to provide you with a good general knowledge of financial planning and set the base from which you can steer your career and education in any direction.

-Licensing means taking some courses, and that comes with some education.
+Licensing means taking some investing or personal finance courses, and that comes with some education.
 You can take the courses on your own or as part of a post-secondary financial planning program.